Plas Glyn y Weddw was built in 1857 for Elizabeth Jones Parry, widow of Sir Love Jones Parry of Madryn.

 During this period, the building was turned into residential flats and by the late 1970’s its condition was rapidly deteriorating.
 In 1979, the artist Gwyneth ap Tomos and her husband Dafydd bought Plas Glyn y Weddw and through their hard work the Plas was saved from becoming a ruin.

 A charitable trust was formed during the mid 1990’s to take over the running of the gallery from Gwyneth and Dafydd.
-The purchase of the Winllan woodland in 2008 has been a key development in Plas Glyn y Weddw’s recent history, the woodland was part of the mansion’s original gardens and a network of paths have been re-opened in the woodland.
+The purchase of the Winllan woodland in 2008 has been a key development in Plas Glyn y Weddw’s recent history, the woodland was part of the mansion’s original gardens and a network of paths has been re-opened, following years of development and hard work.